conda-forge/r-spotifyr-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A wrapper for pulling track audio features from the 'Spotify' Web API <http://developer.spotify.com/web-api> in bulk.
-By automatically batching API requests, it allows you to enter an artist's  name and retrieve their entire discography in seconds, along with audio  features and track/album popularity metrics.
-You can also pull song and  playlist information for a given 'Spotify' user (including yourself!).
+Summary: An R wrapper for pulling data from the 'Spotify' Web API  <http://developer.spotify.com/web-api> in bulk.
+It allows you to enter  an artist's name and retrieve their entire discography in seconds, along  with audio features and lyrics from Genius Lyrics <https://www.genius.com>.
+You can also pull song and playlist information for a given 'Spotify' user.